 |Things to Know:

-- A prize has to be processed in one of two manners to ensure appropriate reporting by the university.
+- A prize has to be processed in one of two manners to ensure appropriate reporting by the University.
 If the contest prize is a cash payment, it will need to be processed through KFS.
-If the contest prize consists of a non-cash item, please refer to Indiana University Fiscal Policy VII-4 for processing guidance.
+If the contest prize consists of a non-cash item, please refer to Indiana University policy Drawings, Games, and Prizes, FIN-ACC-640 for processing guidance.
 Some examples of non-cash item are tangible personal property and complimentary services.

-- Non-cash prizes won by university faculty and staff will be added to payroll as non-cash earnings.
-The amount is subject Social Security and Medicare taxes
+- Non-cash prizes won by University faculty and staff will be added to payroll as non-cash earnings.
+The amount is subject to Social Security and Medicare taxes.

-Please contact FMS Tax Department, email@example.com for more information.
+Please contact University Tax Services, email@example.com for more information.